philosowaffle/obisidian-work-template/002 meta/plugins/plugins/Pixel Banner Plugin.md

 Use command palette to open the Pixel Banner Settings for any given note.

+Images are all saved to `001 attachments`.
+Currently in use by [[daily_note_template]].

+Best to use this on notes with Properties hidden since this plugin adds a lot of properties which are ugly to look at and make it hard to find the properties I need.

+💡I may look into doing something like [this custom css](https://forum.obsidian.md/t/hide-certain-properties/74777) to hide the Banner properties if I end up using this plugin a lot.

 ## ⚙️ Settings

 ## ⚠️ Dependencies and Integrations